AnuR1234/Master_Thesis_codebase/Fine-tuning/Evaluation/Evaluation-guideline.md

 # ABAP Documentation Evaluation Framework

 This repository contains the evaluation framework for the language models I used in my master's thesis using ABAP documentation generation.
-The evaluation will ultimately compare a fine-tuned Llama 2.5 8B language model against a base Llama 2.5 8B and Gemini 2.0 Flash language models while keeping the context length constrained to a fair 8K.
+The evaluation will ultimately compare a fine-tuned Meta-Llama-3.1-8B-Instruct language model against a base Meta-Llama-3.1-8B-Instruct and Gemini 2.0 Flash language models while keeping the context length constrained to a fair 8K.

 ## Overview